 All materials on this website were developed in an industry-fund-free environment.
 No industry funding was used to create this website or these educational activities.

-What does this site include in “Life Sciences?”
+What does this site include in “Life Sciences” and “Biotechnology”?

-Business Encounters: Life Scientist is paced to the scientist’s needs, focuses on instilling entrepreneurial intent and self-efficacy.
-The impact varies with career stage from raising awareness of early-career scientists that entrepreneurship is a potential career path to guiding scientists at later career stages in the steps they would need to take to launch a business to translate their research ideas into products.
-The brief scenarios, inspirational stories, and curated resources are packaged in brief experiences that do not take time away from time-critical and demanding bench work or other tasks, including grant writing.
+Business Encounters: Life Scientist use simulations, cases, introductory level information, and curated resources selected to increase entrepreneurial intent and self-efficacy in the target audience.
+The impact varies with career stage from raising awareness of early-career scientists that entrepreneurship is a potential career path that other women have navigated successfully, to guiding scientists who have more intention and confidence stages in the steps they would need to take to launch a business that translates their research ideas into products.
+The simulated brief scenarios, inspirational stories, case examples, summaries of key information, and curated resources are packaged as brief experiences that can be completed in short time segments that do not take time away from time-critical and demanding bench work or other tasks, including grant writing.

 Clinical Tools, and its gaming division Health Impact Studio, strives to share knowledge gained through the testing and use of its products.
 You can see our latest conference presentations, as well as our published research articles, at the Health Impact Studio site.